PriyankaJhamb/E-Commerce-Website/README.md

 # Welcome to my E-Commerce Website

-- This website is made to buy best type of  boxes, baskets and bins through online mode.
+- This website is made to buy best type of  boxes, baskets and bins through online mode using a interactive website using HTML, CSS and PHP.

 - Webpage Link - [E-Commerce Website](https://boxesbasketsandbinsstore.000webhostapp.com/index.php)  .<br><br>